soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 > 🤔 I've noticed a trend...
 I always start a new blog when I'm trying to reach out and connect to the world.
 > Once I'm feeling connected or whatever, I abandon the blog.
-> This time, I'm mostly doing it to regain my sense of self and explain my work identity outside of whatever job I'm in at the time, since layoffs are always looming.
+> This time, I'm mostly doing it to regain my sense of self outs ide of work.
 I'm hoping that if I post this backlog somewhere, I'm more likely to write the posts.
 ---